 - Compensation for permanent loss of limb, loss of physical body function, or permanent disfigurement

 In other words, for federal income tax purposes, workers’ compensation benefits awarded due to a work injury are exempt from tax.
+You will not pay taxes on them.
 Death benefits paid to survivors are exempt under the same circumstances.

 If you have any questions about your workers’ comp claim or want to get a free consultation on your case, start a live chat on our site.
 Our team of workers’ comp attorneys are ready to help whenever you reach out.

 If an injured worker receives supplemental security income on top of their workers’ compensation, that supplemental income can be taxed.
 Specifically, there is a small portion of your workers’ comp benefits that can be taxed if you also receive either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).